DHI/Arsenal/README.md

 This project uses:
 - `pnpm` with workspaces
 - `changesets` for npm versioning
-- Requires you configure your .npmrc with GitHub Access Token.
+- Requires you configure your user ~/.npmrc with GitHub Access Token.
 [See this for details](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry).

 ```bash
 # Clone repo